axelvaldez/radical-companies/_posts/Posts/2022-12/2022-12-12-the-radical-foundation-revised.markdown

   </tr>
   <tr style="background-color:#EEEEEE; ">
    <th>Trust<br>Agreements</th>
-   <td>Inspired by J Kim Right&rsquo;s Concious Contracts&reg;, these apply to <em>individuals</em> as they create or enter a <em>community</em>.
+   <td>Inspired by J Kim Wright&rsquo;s Concious Contracts&reg;, these apply to <em>individuals</em> as they create or enter a <em>community</em>.
 Its goal is to make explicit that which usually remains hidden for fear of being ridiculed or rejected.
 It is the start of trust building in a safe pace (psycholgically abd physically).</td>
   </tr>
   <tr>
    <th>Future<br>Tools</th>